buw-bicycle-traffic/ebike-ownership-model/README.md

 # E-Bike-Ownership-Model-NRW-GitHub

-A paper associated with this code is currently under review for the HEUREKA conference 2024.
+A paper associated with this code is currently under review.
 Once published, the publication will be added here and can be used to reference this code.
 A license will also be specified then.

 Cells_elevar.ipynb

-Python code which computes the elvar attribute for 1km-Gridcells.
+Python code which computes the elevar ("slope") attribute for 1km-Gridcells.

 Uses the GeoGitter Inspire (https://gdz.bkg.bund.de/index.php/default/geographische-gitter-fur-deutschland-in-lambert-projektion-geogitter-inspire.html) and a dataset provided exclusively by Jan Kuchhäuser, Chair of Freight Transport Planning and Transport Logistics, University of Wuppertal.